bitburner-official/bitburner-src/markdown/bitburner.darknet.authenticate.md

 Promise&lt;[DarknetResult](./bitburner.darknetresult.md) &amp; { data?: any }&gt;

 A promise that resolves to a [DarknetResult](./bitburner.darknetresult.md) object.
 The resolved object may contain an optional property.
-The type of this property is intentionaly not documented.
+The type of this property is intentionaly undocumented.
 You are supposed to experiment and discover the content of this property.

 ## Remarks